oddbird/oddsite/content/2018/12/10/channels-and-drf.rst

        serializers.py
        views.py

-As a side note, for something that I'm not distributing as a library, I like to keep the tests parallel to the code and within the same tree; if I'm writing a library, I root the tests in a different tree, but still with parallel structure to the code.
-This makes it easier to exclude them on an install.
+For something that I'm not distributing as a library, I like to keep the tests parallel to the code and within the same tree; I find it makes it easier to work with the tests that pertain to the code you're touching as you work on it.
+If I'm writing a library, I root the tests in a different tree, but still with parallel structure to the code; this makes it easier to exclude them on an install.

 Inside those files, we mostly have simple declarative use of DRF.
 Follow their `tutorial`_ if you want to get that set up.

-We run our tests with `pytest`_ and a requirement of 100% test coverage, as we do with all our projects.
+We use `pytest`_ for all our Python tests, and a require 100% test coverage.
+Because of this, we can't just skip anything that's "too hard" to test.

-Channels is perhaps a little less likely to be familiar; I haven't seen it get quite as much uptake, being a more specialized tool.
+It may be more likely that you are less familiar with Channels; I haven't seen it get quite as much uptake, being a more specialized tool.
 That said, it's pretty simple to set up on top of an existing Django application, so I'll walk you through it in brief.

 First, you need to move from using WSGI to ASGI, which is "basically the same, but async".
-This means changing your server process from gunicorn to something like Daphne, changing your ``project.wsgi`` file to ``project.asgi`` (as described in the `Channels docs`_), add a ``routing`` module and a ``consumers`` module, and adjust your settings appropriately.
+This means changing your server process from gunicorn to something like `Daphne`_, changing your ``project.wsgi`` file to ``project.asgi`` (as described in the `Channels docs`_), add a ``routing`` module and a ``consumers`` module, and adjust your settings appropriately.

-At this stage, you won't yet have anything in ``consumers``, and you won't have much in routing.
+At this stage, you won't yet have anything in ``consumers``, and you won't have much in ``routing``.
 It can look like this:

 .. code:: python